agu-z/asm-http-server/README.md

 # asm-http-server

-I wrote an HTTP server in ARM64 Assembly to have fun with some low level stuff.
+I wrote an HTTP server in ARM64 Assembly to have fun with some low-level stuff.

 ![A gif recording demonstrating the server working](.demo.gif)